HamzehAlzwairy/parkinsons-speech-detector/README.md

 and a low pitch range to count a few.
 For this project, I am going to use a dataset of processed speech signals to classify processed speech pattern into patterns belonging to a PD patient ’1’ or a healthy individual ’0’.
-Data was gathered in a study conducted at the Department of Neurology in Cerrahpa˚AYa Faculty of Medicine, Istanbul Uni- ¨ versity.
+Data was gathered in a study conducted at the Department of Neurology in Cerrahpa˚AYa Faculty of Medicine, Istanbul University.

 Dataset link: https://archive.ics.uci.edu/ml/datasets/Parkinson%27s+Disease+Classification#